#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish your flower bed with mulch and compost.
+Finish your planting by following it with mulch and compost.
+Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more flowers and fruit.
-Mulch keeps your soil moist and controls weeds.
+It may help foster stronger plants that bear more flowers and fruit.
 Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the fertilizer, seeds, and soil you need in the aisles of your Glendale Heights Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your Glendale Heights Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores